-We previously reported that the cells that contribute to the repair of cartilage defects derive from a lineage of progenitor cells that, during skeletal development, express the joint interzone marker Gdf5(5).
+We previously reported that the cells that contribute to the repair of cartilage defects derive from a lineage of progenitor cells that, during skeletal development, express the joint interzone marker GDF5 (5).
 During skeletal development, WNT9A induces the expression of GDF5 in the mesenchymal cells residing in the portion of the skeletal elements that will give rise to the articular cartilage, menisci, and ligaments, and that are resistant to endochondral bone formation (7, 11, 13).
 In adulthood, joint-specific progenitor cells derived from the GDF5 lineage persist within the synovial membrane and are the main contributors to the regeneration of cartilage defects, which, when small in size, repair spontaneously (5, 9).
-Unstimulated human SM-MSCs did not express detectable levels of GDF5, however, 24h following Agrin transfection, almost 100% of the cells expressed high levels of GDF5 (Fig. 6A).
-In addition, Agrin transfection induced GDF5 upregulation in C28/I2 human chondrocytes at protein levels (Fig 6B-C) and mRNA level (Fig. 6D).
-Conversely, silencing of endogenous Agrin using siRNA in C28/I2 cells resulted in a reduction of GDF5 expression at protein (Fig. 6 E&Gand mRNA level (Fig. 6G).
-This loss of GDF5 was rescued with the addition of exogenous rAgrin (Fig. 6E&F).
-Strikingly, Agrin was unable to induce GDF5 expression in bone marrow derived MSCs (supplementary figure 5).
-This suggest that the capacity of Agrin to induce GDF5 is restricted to cells of the GDF5-derived lineage, such as chondrocytes and synovial membrane-derived MSCs (5, 12, 14).
+Unstimulated human SM-MSCs did not express detectable GDF5, however, 24 hr after agrin transfection, many of the cells highly expressed GDF5 (Fig. 6A).
+In addition, agrin transfection induced GDF5 upregulation in C28/I2 human chondrocytes at protein (Fig. 6B-C) and mRNA levels (Fig. 6D).
+Conversely, silencing of endogenous AGRN using siRNA in C28/I2 cells resulted in a reduction of GDF5 expression at protein (Fig. 6 E and F) and mRNA levels (Fig. 6G).
+This loss of GDF5 was rescued with the addition of exogenous rAgrin (Fig. 6E and F).
+Strikingly, agrin was unable to induce GDF5 expression in bone marrow-derived MSCs (fig. S5).
+This suggests that the capacity of agrin to induce GDF5 is restricted to cells of the GDF5-derived lineage, such as chondrocytes and synovial membrane-derived MSCs (5, 12, 14).